Names Printed in Black

 Image: Samira Yamin, (Geometries) Fire V, 2017.
 TIME Magazine, 15 3/4 x 10 3/8 inches.

-Support for the Emerging Curators Program is provided by the Wilhelm Family Foundation and the Los Angeles Country Arts Commission.
+Support for the Emerging Curators Program is provided by the Wilhelm Family Foundation and the Los Angeles County Arts Commission.
+This exhibition is supported in part by a Foundation for Contemporary Arts Emergency Grant.